-- The ladybird is a good example.
-It is brightly coloured to warn off predators. - The harvestman, earthworm and millipede also produce nasty tasting chemicals to put predators off eating them.
-Slugs produce a mucus (a slimy substance) that can taste horrible as well as making it more difficult for predators to pick them up.
+The harvestman, earthworm, millipede and ladybird produce nasty tasting chemicals to put predators off eating them.
+Slugs produce a mucus (a slimy substance) that can be distasteful as well as making it more difficult for predators to pick them up.
+Many creatures that are unpleasant to eat are brightly coloured like the ladybird to warn predators that they either taste bad or are poisonous.

-(1) Which do you think might have a venomous bite or sting?
+Which do you think might have a venomous bite or sting?

-The spider has a venomous bite.
+• The centipede and spider have venomous bites.
 Ants either have a venomous bite or spray an acid called formic acid to deter predators.
 Bees have a venomous sting.

-(1) How do you think snails protect themselves?
+(1) How do you think woodlice and snails protect themselves?

-- Snails retreat into their shell when they feel threatened. - (1) Imagine you were a minibeast.
+• Snails retreat into their shell when they feel threatened and woodlice roll into a ball.

+Imagine you were a minibeast.
 What defence mechanism would you use to protect yourself from predators?